Standard Admission: Frequently Asked Questions

 - Have no instances of postsecondary school academic misconduct or other violations of the Tippie College of Business Honor Code.

 Is the admission criteria/process different for accounting majors?

 Yes, students applying to the accounting major must meet all the same criteria as other majors, but they must also earn a 3.0 UI and cumulative GPA, a B- average in ACCT:2100/06A:001 Financial Accounting and ACCT:2200/06A:002 Managerial Accounting and have a passing score on the accounting writing assessment.

 Is the admission criteria/process different for transfer students?

-Transfer students new to the University, are held to the same application deadlines as current UI students.
-Transfer students are held to the same admission criteria as current UI students with the exception of having 12 UI semester hours completed.
+Transfer students are held to the same admission deadlines and criteria as current UI students, with the exception of having 12 UI semester hours completed.
 Transfer students are defined as those students who have attended another institution and have not previously attended the UI.
 For transcript deadlines, see information below.

 When are the standard application deadlines?

 Applications for fall must be submitted by March 1 and applications for spring must be submitted by October 1.
 Applications may be submitted until midnight on the day of the deadline, but we highly recommend that you apply several days before the deadline to allow ample time to prepare and upload the admission essay and resume.
 If you wait until after 5:00 p.m. on the day of the deadline, University offices will not be open to assist you.

 Can I apply for summer or winter session?

 No, you can only be admitted for a fall or spring session.